A. Ka Tat Tsang

 As the focus of Professor Tsang’s research and scholarship is to develop a transdisciplinary knowledge base for human service practitioners in a globalized context, his work is responsive to changes in the needs and circumstances of human service clients and practitioners.
 Practice-based research and development (PBRD) is a key direction, and specific programs include dementia, aging, sexuality and intimacy, autism, and culture.
 He supports epistemological ecumenism and methodological pluralism.
-He uses multiple methods in his research programs, and has received funding from varied sources, including Social Sciences and Human Research Council of Canada (SSHRC), Canadian Institutes of Health Research (CIHR), Research Grant Council of Hong Kong, Ontario Trillium Foundation, Centre of Excellence for Research on Immigration and Settlement (CERIS), Wellesley Institute.
+He uses multiple methods in his research programs, and has received funding from varied sources, including Social Sciences and Human Research Council of Canada (SSHRC), Canadian Institutes of Health Research (CIHR), Research Grant Council of Hong Kong, Ontario Trillium Foundation, Centre of Excellence for Research on Immigration and Settlement (CERIS), and the Wellesley Institute.

 Practice and Innovation